Al-Baha: Historic attractions

 Al Baha is also known for their traditional towers, each of which is called a qaṣbah (قَصْبَة).
 It was said "Apparently unique to Albaha architecture are the qasaba towers.
 Controversy surrounds their function—some argue that they were built as lookouts, and others that they were keeps, or even granaries.
 Perhaps it is a combination, although the right position of a watchtower, on a hill top, is the wrong place for a keep or granary."

-Dhee Ayn Village is situated at about 24 km southwest of Al-Baha, across 'Aqabat al-Baha, also known as Aqbat King Fahad.
+Thee Ain Village is situated at about 24 km southwest of Al-Baha, across 'Aqabat al-Baha, also known as Aqbat King Fahad.
 This known village sometimes known as "marble village" as it is built on a small marble mountain.
 The grove of palm trees is lush due to a small stream nearby.
 The villagers say that the marble village glows at sunset.
 It also has a steep escarpment road, running into and out of tunnels on the way up and down.
-Dhi 'Ain was famous for its fruits and banana plantations which still grow there.
+Thee Ain was famous for its fruits and banana plantations which still grow there.
 The village dates back about 400 years, and it witnessed the battles between the Ottoman Turks and its inhabitants.
 The village was named after an ʿAyn (عَيْن, water spring) continuously flowing from the nearby mountains to several reservoirs and each particular pond has its own name.
 There is a local legend that talks about a man lost his cane in one of the valleys, and to retrieve it he tracked it until he reached the village, he gathered its inhabitants and retrieved his cane after digging the spring: